photoionization/chrohime/docs/guide/technical-visions.md

 ## Why another GUI library

-A large part of desktop apps are now essentially web pages running on custom Chromuim browsers, via frameworks like Electron and CEF, for them having the ability to create native UI would be a great addition.
+A large part of desktop apps (including some of the most popular ones) are now essentially web pages running on custom Chromuim browsers, via frameworks like Electron and CEF.

-Chrohime is designed to be integrated into those apps.
-(Note: none of the following things have been implemented at the time of writing, though you can trust me that there is no technical difficulties.)
+Chrohime is designed to be easily integrated into those Chromium-based apps, which can then make use of native UI to implement performance sensitive components, or achieve features impossible with web-only techs.

-For Electron, it is possible to build Chrohime as part of Electron and expose its C APIs to native Node.js modules, which can then be used to create JavaScript APIs that allow Electron apps to create native UI.
-And it is possible to integrate the WebContentsView created by Electron into the view hierarchy of Chrohime, so Electron apps can create mixed UI with web pages and native UI like how the Chrome browser itself is implemented.
+For Electron apps, Chrohime can be built as a component of Electron and have its APIs exposed to native Node.js modules, which allows Electron apps to create native UI.
+Interoperability with Electron's UI components `WebContentsView` and `BrowserWindow` is also possible with a few glueing code.

-For CEF, with a few bridging code it is possible to put the browser view created by CEF into the view hierarchy managed by Chrohime, so you can let different libraries do what they are good at: manage the browser engine with CEF, and create UI with Chrohime.
+For CEF apps, with a few bridging code it is possible to put the browser view created by CEF into the view hierarchy managed by Chrohime, so developers can let different libraries do what they are good at: manage the browser engine with CEF, and create UI with Chrohime.

+(Note: above integrations have not been implemented yet at the time of writing, as the current focus is to ship an independent library first.)

 ### An addition, not a killer

-As you can see, Chrohime is more about being a nice addition to existing apps, rather than being a xxx-killer.
-If you are totally happy with Electron, you can surely just ignore this library, but if you run into something hard to achieve with web techs, Chrohime will be there to help.
+Chrohime is more about being a nice addition to existing apps, rather than being a xxx-killer.
+It does not try to replace any existing UI toolkit, instead it means to be a complement when developers run into limitations of web techs or want to do some extreme performance optimizations.

 ## Why C API

+Chrohime is designed to be integrated into scripting languages, and C APIs make language bindings easier to write, especially for langauges not implemeneted in C/C++.

-Chrohime provides C APIs instead of C++ APIs mostly because C++ ABI is too hard to get right.
+Another reason is C++ ABI is too hard to get right.

-To link with a C++ shared library, developers have to be sure that the executable uses the same C++ standard library with the same flags, which is a big problem for Chromium-based projects because Chromium uses a version of libc++ newer than most systems provide.
+To link with a C++ shared library that uses STL in its APIs, developers have to make sure that the executable uses the same C++ standard library with the same flags, which is a big problem for Chromium-based projects because Chromium uses a version of libc++ newer than most systems provide.
 Additionally, Chromium links with libc++ statically, so it is difficult to understand what will happen when passing C++ objects through DLL boundries.

-On the other hand, it is much easier integrating a C library for scripting languages, especially for those not written in C/C++.

 ## Use cases outside Chromium-based apps